nextflow-io/nextflow/docs/process.rst

 cpus
 ----

-The ``cpus`` directive allows you to define the number of (logical) CPU required by the process' task.
+The ``cpus`` directive allows you to define the number of (logical) CPUs required by the process' task.
 For example::

     process big_job {
       cpus 8
       executor 'sge'